 Skip to content

-Ensure IAM instance roles are used for AWS resource access from instances
+EC2 instances should use IAM instance roles for AWS resource access

 module "ec2_instance" {